-In addition to hosting our annual conference about agile practices and techniques, Agile Open Northwest sponsors and hosts other events that focus on agile topics, use Open Space, and occur in the Northwest United States.
-One of those is coming soon!
+In addition to hosting our annual February conference about agile practices and techniques, Agile Open Northwest sponsors and hosts other events that focus on agile topics, use Open Space, and occur in the Northwest United States.
+One of these is just around the corner!

 You’ve heard of bar camps and unconferences…meet the start of them all!
 Agile Open Northwest runs on Open Space Technology (OST).